 “How did we all do?”
 Slughorn asked cheerfully as they turned in their flasks.
 “Hopefully well!”

 Hermione grunted and didn’t answer as she passed the professor.
 Turning, she followed Harry and Ron out of the dungeons as she used one hand to try to flatten the frizzy halo she’d acquired in the last hour.
 Draco Malfoy shouldered past her in the hallway, and she could have sworn he muttered something to her, but she didn't quite catch it.

 “That was terrible…” Ron groaned as they trudged up the dungeon stairs and into the light of the Entrance Hall.
 Hermione just sighed.

-“I’m going to take a shower before dinner and the prefects’ meeting, I’ll see you guys later,” she said.
+“I’m going to take a shower before dinner and the prefects’ meeting, I’ll see you both later,” she said.

 Harry pulled her into a one-armed hug and smiled.
 “I’m sure you did great, Hermione.
 Don’t worry about that, and don't worry about Malfoy.”